What is the French Revolution?

 When did the French Revolution happen?

-Although the exact period of the French Revolution is hotly contested, most contemporary historians agree that the Revolution began in 1789 with the storming of the Bastille, a symbol of the absolute power of the monarchy.
-The Revolution ended in 1799 with the establishment of the French Republic.
+Although the exact period of the French Revolution is hotly contested, most contemporary historians agree that the Revolution began in 1789 with the storming of the Bastille – a symbol of the absolute power of the monarchy – and ended in 1799 with the establishment of the French Consulate.

 The revolutionaries worked to create a new constitution that would guarantee the rights of citizens and limit the power of the government.
 The Revolution ultimately led to the rise of Napoleon Bonaparte.
 Napoleon Bonaparte was a French military leader and political leader.
 He became Emperor of France in 1804.